Baronchibuikem/fastapi-api-authentication-repo-/README.md

 ## About the project

+A fastapi project with api integration for Login, Registration, Logout and ChangePassword with Celery configured to send out welcome mail upon successful registration

 ### env values

 copy the code below into a .env and fill in the missing value